fhamyla/LearnToCook/README.md

-# 🍽️ LearnToCook - Filipino Virtual Cookbook
+# 🍽️ Pinoy Plate - Filipino Virtual Cookbook

 A beautiful, responsive React web application featuring authentic Filipino recipes with a delightful pastel color theme.
 Perfect for cooking enthusiasts of all skill levels!